-- Ge 165.
+Ge 165.
 Geophysical Data Analysis.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 Prerequisites: basic linear algebra and Fourier transforms.
 Introduction to modern digital analysis: discrete Fourier transforms, Z-transforms, filters, deconvolution, auto-regressive models, spectral estimation, basic statistics, 1-D wavelets, model fitting via singular value decomposition.
-Not offered 2014-15. - Ge 166.
-Hydrology.
-9 units (3-0-6); third term.
-Prerequisites: Math 1 or equivalent.
-Introduction to hydrology.
-Focus will be on how water moves on earth, including in groundwater, rivers, oceans, glaciers, and the atmosphere.
-Class will be based in fluid mechanics, which will be covered.
-Specific topics will include the Navier-Stokes equation, Darcy's law, aquifer flow, contaminant transport, turbulent flow, gravity waves, tsunami propagation, geostrophic currents, Ekman transport, glacier flow laws, and the Hadley circulation.
-Given in alternate years, not offered 2014-15. - Ge 167.
+Not offered 2013-14.

+Ge 167.
 Tectonic Geodesy.
 9 units (3-0-6); fall term.
 An introduction to the use of modern geodetic observations (e.g., GPS and InSAR) to constrain crustal deformation models.
-Secular velocity fields, coseismic and time-dependent processes; volcano deformation and seasonal loading phenomena.
+Secular velocity fields, coseismic and time-dependent processes; volcano deformation and seasonal load-ing phenomena.
 Basic inverse approaches for parameter estimation and basic temporal filtering algorithms.
 Instructor: Simons.

-Given in alternate years; offered 2014-15. - Ge 168.
+Ge 168.
 Crustal Geophysics.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 Prerequisite: ACM 95/100 or equivalent, or instructor's permission.
 The analysis of geophysical data related to crust processes.
 Topics include reflection and refraction seismology, tomography, receiver functions, surface waves, and gravity.
 Instructor: Clayton.
+Not offered 2013-14

-Offered 2014-15 - Ge 169 abcd.
+Ge 169 abcd.
 Readings in Geophysics.
 6 units (3-0-3); first, second, third, fourth terms.
 Reading courses are offered to teach students to read critically the work of others and to broaden their knowledge about specific topics.
 Each student will be required to write a short summary of each paper that summarizes the main goals of the paper, to give an assessment of how well the author achieved those goals, and to point out related issues not discussed in the paper.
 Each student will be expected to lead the discussion on one or more papers.
 The leader will summarize the discussion on the paper(s) in writing.
 A list of topics offered each year will be posted on the Web.
 Individual terms may be taken for credit multiple times without regard to sequence.
+Instructor: Staff.

-Instructor: Staff. - Ge/ESE 170.
+Ge/ESE 170.
 Microbial Ecology.
-9 units (3-2-4); second term.
+9 units (3-2-4); third term.
 Prerequisite: ESE/Bi 166.
 Structural, phylogenetic, and metabolic diversity of microorganisms in nature.
 The course explores microbial interactions, relationships between diversity and physiology in modern and ancient environments, and influence of microbial community structure on biogeochemical cycles.
 Introduction to ecological principles and molecular approaches used in microbial ecology and geobiological investigations.
 Instructor: Orphan.